cliffcantcode/leget/README.md

 #### 3. compile the code to a binary

-in the terminal move into the leget directory and run:
+open a terminal and move into the leget directory and run:

 	cargo build --release